erkexzcx/stalkerhek/README.md

 * login
 * password
 * timezone
+* location (URL address).

-* address of the stalker middleware server.
-If your tv box connets to `http://domain.example.com/stalker_portal/c/...` then it's going to be `http://domain.example.com/stalker_portal/`.
+Regarding URL address/location: If your tv box connets to `http://domain.example.com/stalker_portal/server/load.php?...` then it's going to be `http://domain.example.com/stalker_portal/server/load.php`.
+If it connects to `http://domain.example.com/portal.php?...`, then it's going to be `http://domain.example.com/portal.php`.
+Wireshark will tell you where it connects. :)

 All this info will be visible in the URLs or Cookies (wireshark will capture everything).